SaifAqel/Boiler_Model/Thesis/chapters/02_industry.md

 Industrial shell boilers typically adopt multi-pass fire-tube configurations to enhance convective heat transfer and maintain acceptable gas-side velocities:

-- **Two-pass layout**
+- Two-pass layout

   - First pass: large diameter furnace tube running from burner front to rear tubeplate.
   - Second pass: return of flue gas through banks of small-diameter fire-tubes back to the front tubeplate and flue outlet.
   - Simpler construction but lower total heat-transfer surface compared with three-pass designs.

-- **Three-pass layout (most common for efficient shell boilers)**
+- Three-pass layout (most common for industrial shell boilers)

   - Pass 1: Furnace (high radiative heat transfer, strong temperature drop near burner).
   - Pass 2: First bank of fire-tubes (typically reversing at the rear turnaround chamber).
   - Pass 3: Second bank of fire-tubes returning to the front smoke-box.
   - Provides higher overall heat-transfer surface, more uniform gas cooling, and lower exit-gas temperatures.

-- **Extended heat-recovery sections**
+- Extended heat-recovery sections

-  - **Economizer**: additional convective heat exchanger in the flue-gas path downstream of the boiler to preheat feedwater.
+  - Economizer: additional convective heat exchanger in the flue-gas path downstream of the boiler to preheat feedwater.
-  - **Air preheater / condensing sections** (optional): for high-efficiency systems using suitable fuels and materials.
+  - Air preheater / condensing sections (optional): for high-efficiency systems using suitable fuels and materials.

-- **Flow arrangement**
+- Flow arrangement
   - Gas-side: burner → furnace (Pass 1) → turnaround chamber → tube bank(s) (Passes 2 and 3) → stack.
-  - Water/steam side: natural circulation between heated tube surfaces and upper steam space within the drum/shell; feedwater introduced at cooler regions (often via economizer), steam drawn from the top of the shell.
+  - Water/steam side: natural circulation between heated tube surfaces and the upper steam space within the drum/shell; feedwater introduced at cooler regions (often via economizer), steam drawn from the top of the shell.

-This multi-pass concept underpins the subsequent detailed modelling of each convective and radiative heat-transfer stage (HX_1–HX_6) in the simulation.
+This multi-pass concept underpins the subsequent detailed modelling of each convective and radiative heat-transfer stage $HX_1$–$HX_6$ in the simulation.

 \newpage